Documentation from the 2017 Jeju Biennale

 HD video, color.
 21.52 min. and archive installation.
 Dimensions variable.
 2017

 The active volcanic mountain is central to both Manchu and Korean cosmology and a multitude of cultural representations speak to its imaginary proportions.
-Through North Korean, South Korean, Manchu, Chinese and English narratives, Tale of One or Many Mountains testifies to some of the numerous stories and projections that surround the mountain.
-Following the rivers that emerge from it and that constitute a liquid border between China and North Korea, the film is further a meditation on the vast and contested borderlands of Northeast Asia and enduring cross-border activities.
+Through North Korean, South Korean, Manchu, Chinese and English narratives, Tale of One or Many Mountains presents some of the numerous stories that surround the mountain.
+Following the rivers that emerge from it and that constitute a liquid border between China and North Korea, Tale of One or Many Mountains is also a meditation on the vast and contested borderlands of Northeast Asia and enduring cross-border activities.

 At the same time, the mountain itself testifies to deep time.
-It precedes the naming of things and the erection of nation-state boundaries.
+It precedes the erection of nation-state boundaries and cultural projections.
 Both encompassing and uncompromising, the mountain can be seen as a metaphor for the current state of affairs in the region.
-Although volcanic activity was recently measured at the mountain, it lies for the moment dormant, yet it is ever transforming
+Although volcanic activity was recently measured at the mountain, it lies for the moment dormant, yet it is ever transforming.

 Voices: Jane Jin Kaisen, Ma Sun Hee, Meng Xianxiao, Young Sun Oh

 Audio recording of Manchu cosmology kindly lent by Rowena Li

 Color correction: Guston Sondin-Kung

 Research assistance: Shiqi Lin.
 Haeseo Kim, Hayeon Heather Kim

 Translation: Jungweon Mok